-How to become a pilot is starting to be one of the most important questions as the aviation industry is having a shortage of pilots and this trend will continue for the next 20 years.
+How to become a pilot is one of the most important questions nowadays, as the aviation industry is having a shortage of pilots.

-So, lets see how to become a pilot and what you need to do before you can sit in an airliner’s cockpit.
+So, let’s see how to become a pilot and what you need to do before you can sit in a cockpit.

 - 1 How to become a pilot